 A demo was then displayed live showing some interesting features of MariaDB MaxScale.
 An interesting GUI web interface called MaxPanel is used to connect with the servers Master-Slave-Slave (All three instances on docker instances) which give indications about the server names, addresses, ports, connections, and status (Server running).
 A load was generated on of the slave server where writes were configured on the master and read only on the slaves.
 The tool which was used to generate the load is HammerDB.
 In the conf file, under the dbfw-blacklist, rules can be inserted there to prevent certain type of query for example a "select * from tablename" which if the table have too many records, this will consume heavy amount of resources.
 To remediate this issue, a rule can be specified to use the "where" statement.
 An example of such entry is rule safe_order deny no_where_clause on_queries select which means that no select to be made with a where clause.
 Also rule query_regex deny regex '*.orders*' which is going to be applied on the table called orders.

 After the demo, the questions and answers session were tossed out.
 This includes different architectures where plugging architectures can be used with specific protocols.
 Some answers still need to be cleared out as regards to MUSL compatibility with MaxScale which was pointed by me.
-Some days back, hackers.mu have enhanced MariaDB to be MUSL compatible.
+Some days back, cyberstorm.mu have enhanced MariaDB to be MUSL compatible.
 That was really an interesting and educational session for MariaDB MaxScale especially for administrators.
 I am looking forward for MariaDB MaxScale installation soon.